schoudharywriitracin/ML_code/README.md

 # ML_code
-List of different Regression ML models and their basic code
+List of different Regression Machine Learning models and their basic code